MakinaHQ/docs/docs/contracts/interfaces/IBridgeAdapter.sol/interface.IBridgeAdapter.md

 Returns the default amount that must be transferred to the adapter to cancel an outgoing bridge transfer.

-_If the transfer has not yet been sent or if the full amount was refunded by the external bridge, returns 0._
+_If the transfer has not yet been sent, or if the full amount was refunded to this contract by the external bridge, returns 0._

-_If the bridge retains a fee upon cancellation, the returned value reflects that fee._
+_If the bridge retains a fee upon cancellation and only a partial refund was received, the returned value reflects that fee._

+_In all other cases (e.g. including pending refunds or successful bridge transfers), returns the full amount of the transfer._

 ```solidity
 function outBridgeTransferCancelDefault(uint256 transferId) external view returns (uint256);